Sunday 19 August

 - "Do you know what's on offer?
 It's not just about courses – what about study abroad opportunities, leadership programs, and recreational activities."

-- "Have you completed, or are you completing, the right prerequisite subjects?"
+- "Have you completed, or are you completing, the right VCE subjects?"

 From there, you can make a shortlist together, and decide on some back up options in case your child doesn’t get into their first course or university preference.
 Monash Open Day is a great place to ask questions about career paths, courses and pathways.